SEKOIA-IO/documentation/docs/operation_center/actions.md

 Action:"Close", 		Description: "Close the alert", 		action_uuid:"1390be4e-ced8-4dd6-9bed-573471b235ab"
 ```

-Other Sekoia modules are available, such as:
+Other Sekoia `Blocks` are available, such as:

 - Associate new rule on a case
 - Associate new alert on a case